 I understood the power of professional training, coaching and mentoring only once I experienced the same.

-Pratishtha is a certified NLP trainer, coach and mentor and have helped hundreds of people to reprogram their subconscious mind and live their dream life.
+Pratishtha is the CEO and founder of Anxiety Free Leader.
+She is a certified NLP trainer, coach and mentor and have helped hundreds of people to reprogram their subconscious mind and live their dream life.

 She is on a mission to empower 100,000 leaders live an anxiety free life and lead with power and confidence.